bokkypoobah/DecentralisedFutureFundDAO/README.md

 ## Aim

-A DAO to help people transitioning from their fucking shitty job into the Ethereum blockchain space.

 Some initial ideas:

-* Provide a loan (repayment not enforced, ever) for people who provide a Proof of Quitting and are serious about moving into the Ethereum blockchain space
+* Provide a loan (repayment not enforced, ever) for people who provide a Proof of Quitting and are serious about moving into the Ethereum Blockchain space
-* Provide funding for the education of people moving into the Ethereum blockchain space, focusing in Sydney and Australia initially
+* Provide funding for the education of people moving into the Ethereum Blockchain space, focusing in Sydney and Australia initially
 * Provide funding to build public utilities for the Ethereum ecosystem
 * Funding to initially be contributed by BokkyPooBah's clients (portion of fees)
 * Charitable contributions welcome